Clair Blank

-Clarissa Mabel Blank (August 5, 1915 – August 15, 1965) was an American author.
-She wrote the Beverly Gray mystery series and four other novels.
+Clarissa Mabel Blank (August 5, 1915 – August 15, 1965) was an American novelist.
+She wrote the 26-volume Beverly Gray mystery series from 1934 to 1955, the three-volume The Adventure Girls series in 1936, and the adult-oriented novel Lover Come Back in 1940.

+Blank was born in Allentown, Pennsylvania, then moved to Philadelphia, where she graduated from Olney High School with honors.
+She began writing the Beverly Gray books while still in high school; they were accepted by the publisher A. L. Burt and published around May 1934, when Blank was 18.
+She wrote two more books in the series the following year, and then one each year thereafter, until the series was cancelled in 1955.
+The three volumes in The Adventure Girls were published in 1936, but never continued; although both series were sold in 1937, Beverly Gray ended up at Grosset & Dunlap, which could continue the series, while The Adventure Girls went to Saalfield Publishing, which only reprinted existing titles.

+Outside of her writing career, Blank worked as a typist and secretary for the Keystone Pipeline Company before quitting in 1946 to focus on her family and writing.
+She died of cancer in 1965, at the age of 50.

+Background

 Early life and education

-Blank was born on August 5, 1915, in Allentown, Pennsylvania, to Bessie and Edgar H. Blank.
-Her father worked as a loom fixer at a local silk mill, and later at a clothing plant in the Germantown section of Philadelphia; in three consecutive U.S. census reports in 1920, 1930, and 1940, his occupation is listed as a knitter.
+Clarissa Mabel Blank was born on August 5, 1915, in Allentown, Pennsylvania, to Bessie and Edgar H. Blank.
+Her father worked as a loom fixer at a local silk mill, and later at a clothing plant in the Germantown section of Philadelphia.
+(Note: Three consecutive U.S. census reports—for 1920, 1930, and 1940—listed his occupation as a knitter.)

-Blank attended Herbst Elementary School at 5th and Chew streets in Allentown until she was about ten.
+Blank attended Herbst Elementary School in Allentown until she was about ten.
 Her family then moved to the Olney section of Philadelphia.
-In contrast to her parents, who only completed nine years of schooling, Blank graduated from Olney High School with honors and published the first four what were ultimately 24 books in her Beverly Gray series by age 18.
-She then attended Peirce School of Business Administration, now Peirce College, in Philadelphia.
+Though her parents had completed only nine years of schooling, Blank graduated from Olney High School with honors during the mid-winter commencement in February 1933, and published the first four books in her Beverly Gray series by age 18.
+She then attended Peirce School of Business Administration (now Peirce College) in Philadelphia.

-Career
+After high school

-Blank began her career in Philadelphia as a typist for the Keystone Pipeline Company, a subsidiary of the Atlantic Refining Company.
+Blank worked as a typist in Philadelphia for the Keystone Pipeline Company, a subsidiary of the Atlantic Refining Company.
 In 1940, she became a secretary there, and, still living with her parents, earned about $1,500 a year.
 She joined the American Women's Voluntary Services during World War II, where she drove U.S. Army officers when they came to town.
+Blank left Keystone in 1946 to focus on raising her sons and to write.